MetaArivu/terraform-eks/examples/09-aws-local-modules-httpds/readme.md

 httpd.sh : has installation script of apache2

-east-region-key-pair is key pair name replace it with your key
+east-region-key-pair is key pair name replace it with your key  it with your key ec2 module main.tf file and vars.tf
 ## steps

 ssh-keygen -f east-region-key-pair